svenfuchs/travis-worker/README.md

   pretty modular so other receivers can be added (e.g. pulling jobs via HTTP while keeping commands on AMQP).

-* Can run receivers for multiple queues, each tied to an array of "hosts" where it ssh'es into to run a Docker container (of course there could be other adapters).

 * Simply runs `docker run [cmd]` via `java.lang.UNIXProcess` and reads `stdout/stderr`.